 Transfer the crushed candy canes to a bowl.

-3 Melt the chocolate: Place the chocolate in a heat-proof bowl over a saucepan of simmering water.
+Place the chocolate in a heat-proof bowl over a saucepan of simmering water.
 Make sure the bottom of the bowl doesn't touch the water.
 Stir occasionally with a heat-proof spatula until the chocolate is completely melted.

 Alternatively, melt the chocolate in 30 second bursts in the microwave.
 Stop microwaving when you see just a few small lumps of chocolate remaining.
 Stir until those lumps have melted completely.

-4 Stir the peppermint extract into the chocolate.
+Stir the peppermint extract into the chocolate

-5 Spread out the chocolate: Pour the chocolate onto the baking sheet and spread it out as thin or as thick as you like using a spatula (an offset spatula works especially well for this.)
+Pour the chocolate onto the baking sheet and spread it out as thin or as thick as you like using a spatula (an offset spatula works especially well for this.)

-6 Sprinkle with candy canes: Sprinkle the peppermint candy chunks on to the chocolate and gently press them in with yours hands.
+Sprinkle the peppermint candy chunks on to the chocolate and gently press them in with yours hands.

-7 Freeze until hardened: Place in the freezer for 5 minutes or until hardened.
+Place in the freezer for 5 minutes or until hardened.
 Break into pieces and serve or store in the fridge in an airtight container for up to a month.